A world-class institute of changemakers in the deaf and signing community.

 Example:

-In Sophocles' Oedipus Rex, Oedipus experiences a reversal when he gets the message that his father, Polybos, has died of old age.
-Oedipus is at first relieved to find out that the prophecy that he would kill his own father was wrong.
+• In Sophocles’ Oedipus Rex, Oedipus experiences a reversal when he gets the message that his father, Polybos, has died of old age.
+Oedipus is at first relieved to find out that the prophecy that he would kill his father was wrong.
 Then his dream is renewed when the same message reveals that Polybos was not his biological father (Kennedy 871).

 (Comedies can have reversals too, but in comedy, the change is almost always for the better).